Variables are used to store a value in memory and allow modifying of its value once assigned. Memory allocation is dependent on the data type.

 Local: 20

-Perl has defined inbuilt variables that has a special tasks
+Perl has defined inbuilt variables that have a special tasks

 $_Stored to hold Default input search string during iteration of arrays and hashes